lsy563193/obstacle_detector/README.md

 `laser scans -> scans merger -> point cloud -> obstacle detector -> obstacles -> obstacle tracker`

-Any parameter required by the scanner must provided in SI units.
+Any parameter required by the scanner must be provided in SI unit.

 #### 1.1.
 The scans_merger node
 This node converts two laser scans of type `sensor_msgs/LaserScan` from topics `front_scan` and `rear_scan` into a single point cloud of type `sensor_msgs/PointCloud`, published under topic `pcl`.
 The scanners are assumed to be mounted in the same plane, _back-to-back_ (rotated 180 deg) with some separation betweend them.
 Both transformation from `base` frame to `front_scanner` frame and from `base` frame to `rear_scanner` frame must be provided.
 The node uses the following set of local parameters: